 Feedstock Storage Taking up too Much Space at AD Plants – Claim

-“Too much storage area is being taken up for feedstock storage at AD plants – according to one leading designer and manufacturer of precast concrete elements for retaining and storage structures.
+According to one major designer and manufacturer of precast concrete parts for retaining and storage buildings,

-“On a particularly large site, this might not seem like a major issue”, said Stephen Casey, Project Engineer at Whites Concrete.
-“However, with plenty of AD operators already adding extra storage to their sites, space can soon be at a premium, so it seems unwise to create a problem that can so easily be avoided”.
+“However, with so many AD operators already adding more storage to their sites, space will soon be at a premium, so it seems foolish to create a problem that can be solved so easily.”

-Casey pointed to a recent example where a customer inquired about a 48 metres storage width.
-To achieve this, his plans showed an overall construction width of 64 metres, using almost 35 per cent more in materials, costs and space.”
+Casey cited a recent instance in which a customer requested a 48-metre storage width.
+To accomplish this, his designs indicated an overall construction width of 64 metres, requiring about 35% additional materials, expenditures, and space.

 Whites' spokesperson went on to explain that plant owners should be looking ahead much further when designing feedstock storage improvements.
 Careful specification and selection of biomass feedstock storage location are so important.